cityssm/EMILE/README.md

 _Pronounced like Emily_

-A tool to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
+An application to collect and aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
+Makes bringing together Green Button® and CSV data sources a breeze!

 ## Available Inputs